brentvollebregt/quick-script/README.md

  2. Install requirements
     - Python 3 (not tested with other versions currently)
     - PYQT5 (pip install pyqt5)
- 3. Configure settings.json to how you like
- 4. Run quick-script.py (could attach it to a hotkey for easy access)
+ 4. Run quick-script.py / RunQuickScript.vbs (could attach it to a hotkey for easy access)

 ## Usage
 To run this the script quick-script.py needs to be run with Python.
 A window will appear with your scripts. <br/>